Evgenk2020/puzzle15v2/README.md

 ```

 4. If using either than Fedora/CentOS Stream change the first string `set(assemble_tgz OFF)` in CMakeLists.txt to `set(assemble_tgz ON)` before building the Project.
 Move `.tar.gz` file to any folder and unpack it.
-Then run `fifteen` in unpacked folder.
+Then run `fifteen` from unpacked folder.